cardano-foundation/CIPs/CIP-1694/README.md

 * the total 'Yes'/'No'/'Abstain' votes of the DReps for this action
 * the total 'Yes'/'No'/'Abstain' votes of the SPOs  for this action

+PV why is deposit amount tracked here? is it possible that deposit amount specified in PPs changes while actions are being voted on?
+How much deposit is returned to voters then?

 #### Changes to the stake snapshot